Common Ground Interviews

-Matt is the indigenous liaison worker in an organization that specializes in working together with children and youth.
+Matt is the indigenous liaison worker in an organisation that specialises in working together with children and youth.
 The goal there is to give the people the tools they need to help regulate their behaviours and work through the traumas that they may have faced in their lives.
-His programme specificly takes a relationship-based approach in helping the people heal.
-He includes those indigenous practices and utilizes talking circles, fire teachings, land-based teachings, sweat lodge and other ceremony just to name a few.
+His programme specifically takes a relationship-based approach in helping the people heal.
+He includes those indigenous practices and utilises talking circles, fire teachings, land-based teachings, sweat lodge and other ceremony's just to name a few.
 "This has been an exciting journey so far and I look forward to completing my education and beginning the next chapter in my life, wherever that might be I guess only creator knows."

 Common Ground with Professor Jan White